Railroad Injury lawyerS in New Jersey – FELA Lawyers

 The Federal Employers Liability Act (FELA) assures that railroad workers injured on the job should not be on the hook for the costs of their medical treatment or related expenses.
 The complexity of FELA claims demands that you have a qualified railroad accident attorney on your side throughout the legal process.

-Andrew Calcagno is an aggressive trial attorney who will fight tirelessly for you and your family.
-He will take your case to trial, if necessary, and get you the compensation you deserve.
-Mr. Calcagno has successfully represented personal injury victims throughout New Jersey, including Union County and Middlesex County.
-He understands these special types of train accident claims under FELA and can guide you through the process.
+The Firm is a team of aggressive trial attorneys who will fight tirelessly for you and your family.
+They will take your case to trial, if necessary, and get you the compensation you deserve.
+The Firm has successfully represented personal injury victims throughout New Jersey, including Union County and Middlesex County.
+They understands these special types of train accident claims under FELA and can guide you through the process.